NSHipster/articles/2012-11-05-nsurlprotocol.md

 The most important methods in your subclass are `-startLoading` and `-stopLoading`.
 What goes into either of these methods is entirely dependent on what your subclass is trying to accomplish, but there is one commonality: communicating with the protocol client.

 Each instance of a `NSURLProtocol` subclass has a `client` property, which is the object that is communicating with the URL Loading system.
-It's not `NSURLConnection`, but the object does conform to a protocol that should look familiar to anyone who has implemented `NSURLConnectionDelegate`
+It's not `NSURLSession`, but the object does conform to a protocol that should look familiar to anyone who has implemented a session delegate.

 #### `<NSURLProtocolClient>`